naivemap/maplibre-gl-layers/docs/guide/index.md

 # Guide

-There is a collection of custom layer implementations for MapLibre GL JS, designed to extend its visualization capabilities.
+This repository provides a collection of custom layer implementations for MapLibre GL JS, designed to extend its visualization capabilities.

 ## Introduction